MrMicrowaveOven/AlgorithmsCurriculum/angel-list-reading.md

 **References**

 AngelList allows you to give references to your peers and to request references.
-You can only request references for former employment, however, not for projects or education.
+AngelList's rules for references are a little weird -- you can *give* a reference to anyone who you're following and who is also following you.
+But you can only *request* references from people you have worked with in a professional capacity, not collaborators on projects or fellow students.

 If you previously worked in tech in some capacity and you have good references who are on AngelList, it's worth reaching out.
 Be sure to mention that you're on the job market as a software developer.

-You can give anyone you're connected to a reference.
-If you worked on a major project with a peer at App Academy, you may want to give each other references as developers, and tag each other on that project on AngelList.
+Additionally, if you worked closely with a fellow App Academy student on a large project, you may want to give them a reference and request a reference from them (of course, you'll have to use some other means to make this request -- such as asking them in person :).

 ### Examples of Great AngelList Profiles